MrElyazid/Personal-website/_posts/2025-10-07-Awesome-Software.md

 - [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader) : Lightweight and efficient pdf reader for windows,not available for Linux but runs fine with [wine](https://www.winehq.org/).
 - [windirstat](https://windirstat.net/) : A windows directory and files analyzer.
 - [Cygwin](https://www.cygwin.com/) : Use GNU utilities but on Windows.
+- [PowerToys](https://github.com/microsoft/PowerToys) : A collection of utilities to customize windows.

 ### Image / Video tools :